How to Minimize Risk for Unpaid Overtime

 - Start by contacting your employer to request the wages they owe you.
 Date and submit your request in writing and maintain a copy for your records.

 - File a claim with the Tennessee Division of Labor Standards (DLS) if your employer refuses to compensate you for the time you worked.
 It’s a good idea to consult with a knowledgeable employment law attorney at this stage to ensure your claim is filed on time and meets all administrative requirements.

 - File an unpaid overtime lawsuit in state court If the claim you file with DLS is unsuccessful.
 With a successful suit, you could recover compensation for your unpaid wages, overtime premiums, attorney’s fees, and more.

-The Employment and Consumer Law Group is dedicated to fighting for the rights of employees throughout Tennessee.
+The Employment and Commerce Law Group is dedicated to fighting for the rights of employees throughout Tennessee.
 If you suspect that you are owed unpaid wages or overtime premiums by your employer, let us help enforce your rights.
 Contact us today to discuss your case with our experienced employment lawyers.